 Hershey quickly organized a few of his stylists in a separate room, away from the main studio, and had them start work on the new car, which he assigned to a young designer named Bill Boyer.
 In later years, Hershey said that that only he and Boyer worked on the design and minimized Boyer’s contributions.
 Boyer, however, admitted that several other stylists were involved, including Bob Maguire, Damon Woods, Dave Ash, Dick Samsen, Alan Kornmiller, and Joe Oros, representing George Walker.

-Hershey also recalled that he enticed a young engineer whose name he did not remember to help him and Boyer establish the design parameters for the new car, laying out the engineering “package” (key mechanical dimensions).
+Hershey also enticed a young engineer (whose name he later could not remember) to help him and Boyer establish the design parameters for the new car, laying out the engineering “package” (key mechanical dimensions).
 This quickly attracted the attention — and the enmity — of Ford chief engineer Earle MacPherson.
 MacPherson was determined to maintain Engineering’s control over design decisions and he didn’t take kindly to Styling initiating projects without his approval.

 MacPherson’s annoyance nearly torpedoed the project, but chief product planner Chase Morsey heard about it and came to Hershey’s defense.
 When Morsey heard Hershey’s explanation, he agreed that the sports car project was a good idea and helped Hershey run interference.